LiaLey/Frogger-Game-in-Java/README.md

    - **actors.active** - Contains classes of actors that shows movement.
 Eg. Animal, Car
    - **actors.passive** - Contains classes of actors that are static.
 Eg. Background Image, Lives

-2. **world** - Contains classes that defines the stage setting.
+2. **world** - Contains classes that defines the stage settings and display.
 Eg. LevelType1, World

 3. **menu** - Contains classes used to define construction of Menus